Heritage Hill Museum and Historic Gardens

 Guided Tours

 Guided tours of Benga House, Laurel Lodge or the historic gardens are available on request.
-To book contact Council's Heritage Hill team on 8571 1000 or email culturalheritage@cgd.vic.gov.au.
+To book contact Council's Heritage team on 8571 1000 or email culturalheritage@cgd.vic.gov.au.

 Garden Opening Times